2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/integration/scenario-01.md

 #### 3.2.2 DI Scenario #2 - .net Core Dependency Injection

 This scenario is common in new `Asp.net Core` projects.
 It already has Dependency Injection setup, and all you need to do is use the existing one.
 For this scenario, best see how it's done in Oqtane

 ---

 ## 4. Do StartUp Configuration

 Some aspects of EAV & 2sxc are super important that they are configured before anything starts.
 These are the required ones as of 2022-02:

 1. The database **ConnectionString** required to connect to the EAV DB
-1. **GlobalFolder** of the distributed 2sxc files containing things like the `.data` subfolder - required to load initial configurations and initial data
+1. **GlobalFolder** of the distributed 2sxc files containing things like the `App_Data` subfolder - required to load initial configurations and initial data
 1. Call `StartUp` on the `SystemLoader` which you must get from DI

 This is the working code taken from `BasicEav01`: